 - 1 jar marinara sauce that you’ll want to improve further

 - 1 T coconut oil or olive oil

-- Grated cheese (I like extra sharp organic cheddar and most other cheeses, too.)
+- Grated cheese – optional (I like extra sharp organic cheddar and most other cheeses as well)

 Preheat oven to 400 F. Cut the squash into halves lengthwise.
 Scrape seeds out of squash with a spoon or ice cream scoop.
 Sprinkle the cut side with a bit of salt and bake cut-side down for 1 hour.
 You should be able to poke a fork through the skin when it’s done.
 After the squash is done, turn right side up and place a little butter inside each portion.
 Leave squash in the oven.
 Turn off oven while you finish your sauce.